Geraldo Perdomo Player Props: Diamondbacks vs. Guardians

-The Arizona Diamondbacks, including Geraldo Perdomo (.500 on-base percentage in past 10 games, 98 points above season-long percentage), take on starter Triston McKenzie and the Cleveland Guardians at Chase Field, Friday at 9:40 PM ET.
+Geraldo Perdomo and his .500 on-base percentage over his past 10 games (96 points higher than his season-long percentage), will be in action for the Arizona Diamondbacks versus the Cleveland Guardians and Shane Bieber on June 17 at 10:10 PM ET.

-He reached base in both of his plate appearances in his previous game against the Phillies.
+He had a one-hit performance in his last game (1-for-2) against the Guardians.

 Geraldo Perdomo Game Info & Props vs. the Guardians